 The Royal Tasmanian Botanical Gardens is undergoing works to enhance the visitor experience.
 These works have been funded by the Tasmanian State Government.

-Stage 1 works are now complete, with stage 2 expected for completion in 2026.
+Stage one and two works are now complete, with stage three expected for completion in late 2026.

 These upgrades will allow us to better serve our visitors and provide modern facilities.
 We apologise for any inconvenience and appreciate your patience as we work to improve our facilities.